-Crown Land Reserves are owned by the State of New South Wales (NSW) and managed by Councils on behalf of the NSW Government for the benefit of the general public.
+Crown Land Reserves are owned by the State of New South Wales (NSW) and managed by councils or boards appointed as land managers on behalf of the NSW Government for the benefit of the general public.

-Crown Land Reserves managed by Council have been set aside for a particular public purpose.
+Crown Land Reserves managed by council have been set aside for a particular public purpose.
 Where local councils are the land manager of Crown Reserves they are to be managed as if they are 'public land' under the Local Government Act 1993.
 Crown reserves which are classified public land require a Plan of Management.

-The Crown Land within Leichhardt Park is divided into the categories listed within the table below.
+The Crown Land within Ashfield Park is divided into the categories listed within the table below.
 The land which each category specifically applies to is demonstrated by the map opposite.